-- 2% of children in Scotland were being looked after by local authorities or on the child protection register on July 31 2016.
+- Fewer than 2% of all children in Scotland were being looked after by local authorities or on the child protection register on July 31st 2020.

-- Foster care remains the most common accommodation for looked after children, and numbers in kinship care continue to rise:
+- Foster care still remains as the most common type of care for looked after children, and numbers in kinship care continue to rise:

 - 25% – looked after at home

 - 10% – residential care (includes secure care)